-Bought a junk car without a title?
+Have you bought a junk car without a title?
 Here are your options

-Your last option if none of the above works out is to get a bonded title.
-You are eligible to apply for a bonded license if you’ve lost your title, damaged it, or are among those people who fell victim to title jumping.
-However, it is a bit difficult to get a bonded title as not all states allow for bonded titles.
-Search online to find out if your state offers a bonded title because if they don’t then you’re out of luck as there is no way around it.
-If you’re lucky to be in a state that allows for a bonded title, complete the paperwork and purchase your surety bond.
+If none of the a, above works out, your last option is to get a bonded title.
+You can apply for a bonded license if you’ve lost your title, damaged it, or are among those who fell victim to title jumping.
+However, getting a bonded title is problematic as not all states allow for related titles.
+Search online to find out if your state offers a bonded title because if they don’t, you’re out of luck, as there is no way around it.
+If you’re lucky to be in a state allowing a bonded title, complete the paperwork and purchase your surety bond.

-If you’re out of luck, then think about junking the vehicle or selling some spare parts to cover your losses.
-Junk cars no title or registration is a huge hassle to deal with and it’s always better to let the hassle go by selling the vehicle to a junk car buyer who will take a vehicle without title to scrap the spare parts.
-The question then is how much do you get for junking a car?
+If you’re out of luck, think about junking the vehicle or selling spare parts to cover your losses.
+Junk cars with no title or registration are a huge hassle, and it’s always better to let the hassle go by selling the vehicle to a junk car buyer who will take a vehicle without a title to scrap the spare parts.
+Then, how much do you get for junking a car?